Knut Sondre Sæbø

 I think that depends on the "embodiment" of the AGI; that is, what it's like to be that AGI and how its normal world appears.
 A bat (if it were a person) would probably prefer different metaphors than a human would.
 Humans are very visual, which makes spatial features very salient to us.
 Metaphors work because they leverage already-salient aspects of experience to illuminate other things.
 So to train an AGI, I would think it's more useful for that AGI to leverage the salient aspects that are pre-given.

-#3733·Dennis HackethalOP, 12 days agoOr it might, who knows?
+#3733·Dennis HackethalOP, about 1 month agoOr it might, who knows?
 An AGI, just like humans, would move around in the world and discover that metaphors are useful, so it might as well use spatial metaphors.
 If it did, that would be due to convergent evolution of ideas.
 And even if it didn’t, that could just be because the ideas didn’t converge, not because AGIs don’t have brains.

 I think that depend on the "embodiment" of the AGI.
 That is how it is like to be that AGI, and how it's normal world looks like.
 A bat (If they where people) would probably prefer different metaphors than for a human.
 Humans are very visual, which makes spacial feutures very salient for us.
 Metaphors are useful because they take advantage of already salient aspects for a person to view other things.
 So things that is are immidately salient for the person, has more potency as a metaphor.